This is a question from many postpartum mothers: Can they take bath and wash hair during postpartum confinement period?

 1. Turning off air conditioner and open window one hour prior to taking bath, to avoid getting cold.

 2. Adding blumea balsamifera or ginger and lemongrass in boiled water when taking bath or washing hair.
+These herbs are widely purchasable in confinement herbal bath packs.

 It will be helpful to solve swelling, blood stasis and gout problems.